From Peak Hype to Disillusionment – a Look at the Leftovers of the Design Thinking Hype

 When assembling teams, it’s important to look for deep thinkers, passionate communicators, and storytellers who are committed to sustainable solutions that will also last over the long term.

 Look out for the more quiet but empathic designers.
 They are often more tenacious and will stick with expert teams until the job is done.
-They are also committed to educating others about people-centricity in their daily thinking.
+They are also committed to educating others about human centeredness in their daily thinking.

 Insights for Designers